jinhangjiang/Your-First-Python-Package-on-PyPI/README.md

 Fork this repository to your own github account.

-And here is the list of core files you will need:
+And here is the list of the core files you will need:

 * src
   * __init__.py